 Our first piece of hard won advice is to think in terms of your own needs and plans, rather than focussing on one single event.
 It's not a case of Black Friday vs January sales, more a question of what you are planning on buying, and why.

-With smaller items (think soft furnishings, accessories), it makes little sense to wait, so you may as well grab that expensive throw you've been eyeing up as soon as the price drop in the run-up for Black Friday.
+However, with smaller items (think soft furnishings, accessories), it makes little sense to wait, so you may as well grab that expensive throw you've been eyeing up as soon as the price drop in the run-up for Black Friday.

 Rule 2: Snap up smart tech on Black Friday

 Smart tech and appliances may well be worth getting during the Black Friday period, rather than January, especially if you are buying a Christmas gift for a tech lover.
+After deciding what you want, whether it be a Google Home Hub or the all-new Echo Show 5, prices will most definitely be cheapest on Black Friday than during the January sales.
+In fact, last year saw Amazon slash the price of its Echo Dot to just £24.99.

 Rule 3: Wait till January for Christmas-related items